hsnlab/escape/escape/doc/source/index.rst

 Lower level start commands (only advisable for developers)
 ----------------------------------------------------------

-For more flexible control ESCAPEv2 can be started directly with POX's starting script under the ``pox`` folder.
+For more flexible control ESCAPE can be started directly with POX's starting script under the ``pox`` folder.

 .. note::

-  The topmost ``escape.py`` script uses this ``pox.py`` script to start ESCAPEv2.
+  The topmost ``escape.py`` script uses this ``pox.py`` script to start ESCAPE.
   In debug mode the assembled POX command is printed also.

 Basic command: